 Using the proposed change, the paragraph would read:

-Several Action frame formats are defined to support VHT frames.
+Several Action frame formats are defined to support VHT functionality.
 A VHT Action field, in the octet immediately after the Category field, differentiates the VHT Action frame formats.
 The VHT Action field values associated with each frame format within the VHT category are defined in Table 8-281ah (VHT Action field values).

 Comment on RIFS (MAC)